Yacht Charter in Turkey: An unforgettable experience

 Would you like a true Mediterranean experience?
 Then perhaps the Marmaris-Bozburun-Marmaris route is for you.
 Travelling along the Turkish coastline, this trip takes you on a journey to Greece and back again.

 Starting in Marmaris, our representative will introduce you to the experienced captain and crew who will be with you as you make your way across the Aegean and Mediterranean Seas to Arap Islet and Bozukkale (where you’ll find the castle and fortress of Loryma, an ancient city).
 Bencik Bay is another Instagrammable stop – your pictures are likely to gain many likes in no time.

-The last stop in Turkey is the small, mellow town of Datça – perfect for activities such as windsurfing and snorkelling.
+The last stop in Turkey is the small, mellow town of Datça – perfect for windsurfing and snorkelling.
 Next, it is time to journey south-east and to the nearby Greek Dodecanese Islands which are closer to Turkey than Greece.
 The first stop is Symi, home to stunning neoclassical style dwellings and a clock tower that resembles London’s Big Ben.
 After Symi, it is time for Rhodes where St John’s crusading knights once roamed the alleyways and where the Colossus of Rhodes (a giant statue of Helios, one of the Seven Wonders of the Ancient World) once stood.

 About Turkey Luxury Gulets